Welcome to today's edition of the Rush 24-7 podcast.

 And that's why I've sent this legislation up to Congress.

-Colin Powell, who's he?
+Colin Powell, who's he, SWAT-SWAT?

-I am I'm I'm I'm just it's unacceptable.
+I am, I'm, I'm, I'm just, it's unacceptable.

 I'm not going to tolerate the fact that people are going to establish moral equivalence between our enemy and us.